iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 By default, when a component re-renders, React re-renders all of its children recursively. suppose we have a function that we pass to the child component that is wrapped with memo (which causes it not to render if props are same as previous render).

-In JavaScript, a function () {} or () => {} always creates a different function, similar to how the {} object literal always creates a new object.
+In JavaScript, a `function () {}` or `() => {}` always creates a different function, similar to how the `{}` object literal always creates a new object.

-Memo optimisation did not work since for every parent component re-render child component will have a new function as prop.
+Memo optimisation does not work since for every parent component re-render child component will have a new function as prop.

-So, to solve this issue, we have useCallback that caches the function when dependencies are same as before.
+So, to solve this problem, we can use useCallback, which caches the function when dependencies are same as before.

 ### Q. Higher-order component?